talal-nabulsi/algo-spork/Graphs.md

 # Kruskal's Algorithm

+Used to find Minimum Spanning Tree of a graph

 Algorithm:

 1. Sort Edges by lowest weight
 2. Create Disjoint Set and call findSet on each pair of vertices
 3. If in different sets, add the edge to the result, else continue